Dog Training and Dog Behaviour Problems Solved by Qualified Master Dog Trainer

 Semi - moist, canned food, fish, vegetarian, cereal, scraps ?

-See What’s in dog food for some alarming research on dog food
+See for some alarming research on dog food

 The Barf Diet (Biologically Approved Raw Food) is much favoured being a natural food for dogs as it contains only raw natural materials.
 Colloquially known as Bones And Raw Food it is made up from raw meat, raw bones fruit and vegetables, very much the diet dogs ancestors ate in their natural environment.
 Most pet foods contain a long list of additives, preservatives and grain products.
 The BARF diet should contain fresh whole raw food rich in vitamins, minerals and essential fatty acids derived mostly from human edible ingredients.
 Meat and offal can be sourced from your local butcher or sold pre-packed from most pet shops.
 It is usually labelled as Mince, Tripe, Free-flow Tripe (minced tripe), Chicken, Lamb, Beef etcetera.